dejagersh/flyio-off-site/README.md

 For this to work you just need to configure the webhook url.
 For more advanced configuration options, I'll refer you to Spatie docs configuring
 notifications: [Sending Notifications](https://spatie.be/docs/laravel-backup/v8/sending-notifications/overview)

+### Deploy

+Run `fly deploy` to deploy the app to Fly.io.
+You can check the status of the deployment by running `fly status`.

 ## On-Demand Backups